 - To provide intensive treatment to reduce their level of distress

-OYH Clinical Program utilises two Inpatient Units: Banksia Unit, which is situated in the new Royal Children’s Hospital in Parkville, and the OYH Inpatient Unit (IPU) located in Footscray on the Western Hospital site.
+Orygen Specialist Program utilises two Inpatient Units: Banksia Unit, which is situated in the new Royal Children’s Hospital in Parkville, and the Orygen Inpatient Unit (IPU) located in Footscray on the Western Hospital site.
 The decision determining which unit a young person will be admitted to depends upon their age, illness and bed availability.

 There are direct phone lines and flexible visiting hours to help family and friends to stay in contact.
 There are interpreters available for anyone who might need them.